-It consists of four demo's, which you can select in
+It consists of six example applications, which you can select in

 - Does a POST request to https:httpbin.org/post.